-DSLP Standard 3: District Culture: A Climate Conducive to Learning Descriptors of the elements addressed in the evidence: 3a1.3a2.3a3.3a4.3b1.
-3b2.3b3.3c1.3c2.
+DSLP Standard 3: District Culture: A Climate Conducive to Learning Descriptors of the elements addressed in the evidence: 3a1.
+3a2.
+3a3.
+3a4.
+3b1.
+3b2.
+3b3.
+3c1.
+3c2.

 As an educational leader, you must understand and act on the important role a system's culture has in the exemplary performance of all schools.
 You must understand the people in the district and community, how they came to their current state, and how to connect with their traditions in order to move them forward to support the district's efforts to achieve individual and collective goals.
 You must do this while supporting and valuing the history, traditions, and norms of the district and community.
 You must be able to "reculture" the district, if needed, to align with the district's goals of improving student and adult learning and to infuse the work of the adult and student with passion, meaning, and purpose.
-These assignments will take you through steps designed to enable you to gather information, identify needs, determine the current status of the district improvement efforts related to district culture, and make recommendations for strengthening those efforts.
+These assignments will take you through steps designed to enable you to gather information, identify needs, determine the current status of the district improvement efforts.
 Portions of these assignments will be completed in courses, early field experiences, and during the internship experience.